Itvisors/mendix-ResizeVirtualScrollDataGrid2/README.md

 - Use a layout like the Atlas core layouts or similar that do not wrap the placeholder in any way
 - A container with class card may be used as single main element on the placeholder
 - Place the widget in the placeholder or card container
-- Set the height of the DG2 header content on the widget, zero if no header content
+- Set the height of the DG2 header content on the widget
+- With Atlas core styling, the header itself is 69 and buttons wrapped in a controlgroup container 46
 - Place a DataGrid2 in the widget container
 - Do not place any other widgets next to the DataGrid 2
 - You may use the DataGrid 2 header as normal